EvCholesky/MoeBetter/readme.md

 - [x] fix error recovery stack to synch with multiple error outcomes ( ie. failure to parse expression list should recover to ',' or recover to '}'
 - [ ] track nested constructs in error recovery?
 - [ ] nested block comments
+- [ ] Get rid of errep passing, (just add a hide error count to ErrorManager?)

 ### TODO - Big Stuff:
 - [ ] add module support